in-mind-cloud/content/README.md

 ## FAQ

 - Q : How do I serve media assets?
 - A : You can copy and paste image into the editor ( will be encoded as base64 ) or you can add in image link into the editor.
-If you want to host the images yourself, you may upload to this path - https://github.com/in-mind-cloud/content/tree/master/global/assets/images
+If you want to host the images yourself, you may upload to this path - https://github.com/in-mind-cloud/content/tree/master/global/assets/images and access the images like https://in-mind-cloud.github.io/content/global/assets/images/<fileName.xxx>